gullerya/just-test/README.md

 JustTest
 ========

 Test framework to run JavaScript (client) tests.
-Currently supports Chrome and Firefox (IE will work once Promises will be supported natively).
+Currently supports Chrome and Firefox (IE will work once Promises will be supported natively).<br/>
-The main idea behind JustTest is having the client tests immediatelly available during the development process, call it TDD, if you'd like to.
+The main idea behind JustTest is having the client tests immediatelly available during the development process, call it TDD, if you'd like to.<br/>
 Thus, the framework and the tests files are to be added directly to the webapp page.
-Each reload/refresh of the page will run the tests.
+Each reload/refresh of the page will run the tests.<br/>

-Work process is:
+<b>Work process:</b><br/>
-	a)	Write functionality (API)
+	a)	Write functionality (API)<br/>
-	b)	Write test that uses/hits that functionality
+	b)	Write test that uses/hits that functionality<br/>
-	c)	Refresh the browser :)
+	c)	Refresh the browser :)<br>
-	d)	After finishing the active development phase tests invocation must be removed (easily) from the sources, but may stay for an automation and/or regressions testing
+	d)	After finishing the active development phase tests invocation must be removed (easily) from the sources, but may stay for an automation and/or regressions testing<br/>

-Advantages:
+<b>Advantages:</b><br/>
-	a)	You're immediatelly experiment with the functional aspect of an app actually using your APIs/logic
+	a)	You're immediatelly experiment with the functional aspect of an app actually using your APIs/logic<br/>
-	b)	The implementation is being tested immediatelly as well
+	b)	The implementation is being tested immediatelly as well<br/>
-	c)	Those test, if left intact, are becoming regression tests
+	c)	Those test, if left intact, are becoming regression tests<br/>
-	d)	Running the tests while running the application brings them closer to reality
+	d)	Running the tests while running the application brings them closer to reality<br/>
-	e)	The dev process becomes more efficient: no need to setup test env (unless automation used), no need to invest in separate process of running tests: running app is running the tests as well
+	e)	The dev process becomes more efficient: no need to setup test env (unless automation used), no need to invest in separate process of running tests: running app is running the tests as well<br/>

 Concepts
 ========